TheLastCylon/ecosystem/documentation/examples/fun_factory/router_code.md

 Here we are setting this `queueud_sender` to:
 - Use the client we instantiated called `tracker_client`
 - Send messages to the `app.log_request` endpoint of the `[tracker]` service.
-- Use `TrackerLogRequestDto` and `QueuedEndpointResponseDTO` as our request and response DTOs
+- Use `TrackerLogRequestDto` and `BufferedEndpointResponseDTO` as our request and response DTOs
 - Have a `wait_period` of `0` seconds between sending messages.
 - Have a maximum of `1000` inserts and deletes on the queue databases.